SEND Information Report

 All policies associated with Inclusion and SEND at Compass School Southwark are reviewed annually, by the Inclusion Team, Senior Leadership and Governing Body of the school.
 In addition, feedback from parents is regularly sought, in particular where additional inclusion or SEND support has been provided.

 Your first point of contact is your child’s learning family tutor.
 This is the teacher that they see each morning, and who will maintain an active involvement in your child’s well-being and academic progress at Compass School.
-In addition to the learning family tutor, you can arrange to meet with Ms Janet Bilbrough, Leader of Inclusion and SENCO, or speak with subject teachers if you have specific areas of concern.
+In addition to the learning family tutor, you can arrange to meet with Ms Oladejo, or speak with subject teachers if you have specific areas of concern.

-You will receive a report each half term which sets out your son or daughter’s attitude to learning and organisation in each subject.
-At Christmas, Easter and in the Summer you will receive a more detailed report which shows how well your child is progressing in each of the subjects they study.
+You will receive a report 3 times a year which sets out your son or daughter’s attainment and attitude to learning in each subject, as well as their level of attendance.
 We set aspirational progress targets for your child based on their Key Stage 2 assessment results.

 All students at Compass School Southwark are encouraged to explore their aspirations.
 This is embedded in our vision of ensuring that “everyone in the Compass School Community will confidently reach the destination to which they aspire”.
 Therefore our role is to support students in ensuring that their aspiration is both ambitious and achievable, and do out very best to ensure our students reach that goal.

 All students receive advice on careers and further education.
 All SEND students have to opportunity to speak with the Inclusion Team and their Learning Family Tutor about their future aspirations, allowing them to be sure that they are appropriate for the student’s specific interests and abilities, ensuring they are prepared for independent living and are aware of the value of participating in society.